Select your language

 2.29.
 Declare all potential conflicting interests, seeking advice from the journal if they are unsure whether something constitutes a relevant interest.

 2.30.
-Should be objective and constructive in their reviews, refraining from being hostile or inflammatory and from making libellous or derogatory personal comments.
+Should be objective and constructive in their reviews, refraining from being hostile or inflammatory and from making libelous or derogatory personal comments.

 2.31.
 Should provide the journal with personal and professional information that is accurate and a true representation of their expertise.

 2.32.
-Must be impartial.
+It must be impartial.
 Personal remarks to the author are forbidden.
-A reviewer must express own opinion clearly and with reason.
+A reviewer must express their own opinion clearly and with reason.

 2.33.
-A reviewer can’t use information and ideas form the article obtained for reviewing for personal purposes with due attention to confidentiality of this information and ideas.
+A reviewer can't use information and ideas from the article obtained for reviewing for personal purposes with due attention to the confidentiality of this information and ideas.

 2.34.
-If it is possible, a reviewer should find published articles corresponding to the reviewing article and not quoted by the author.
-Every statement in the review that observation, conclusion or argument form the article has been met in the literature before, it should be accompanied with certain bibliographic reference.
-Reviewer also should pay attention of the head editor about similarity or partial coincidence of the peer-reviewed article with every other one published before.
+A reviewer should find published articles corresponding to the reviewing article and not quoted by the author.
+Every statement in the review that observation, conclusion, or argument from the article has been met in the literature before should be accompanied by specific bibliographic references.
+Reviewers should also pay attention to the head editor about the similarity or partial coincidence of the peer-reviewed article with every other one published before.

 2.35.
 Every manuscript got from the editorial board for reviewing is a confidential document.
 It can’t be discussed with other people excluding people defined by the head editor.

 2.36.
-Reviewer should take into consideration the articles with conflict of interest, caused by competition, cooperation or any other relations with any author or organization connected with the article.
-"Biotechnologia Acta" may use disclosures as a basis for editorial decisions and will publish them as they may be important to readers in judging the manuscript.
+Reviewer should take into consideration the articles with conflict of interest caused by competition, cooperation, or any other relations with any author or organization connected with the article.
+"Biotechnologia Acta" may use disclosures as a basis for editorial decisions and will publish them as they may be necessary to readers in judging the manuscript.
 Likewise, the journal may decide not to publish on the basis of the declared conflict.

 2.37.
 Reviewers must not retain the manuscript for their personal use and should destroy paper copies of manuscripts and delete electronic copies after submitting their reviews.

-3. Principles of professional ethics in activity of editorial board
+3. Principles of professional ethics in the activity of the editorial board

 These guidelines are based on the COPE’s practice guidelines for the editorial board and journal editors.